osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 If both `/TBSE` and `/UBR` are set to TRUE, it is likely that `/TBSE` will overwrite the start and end times of the batch.

+### `/uidlist=<list>`

+(Optional) Recover specified manufacturing orders, then exit.
+Specify a comma-separated list of unique IDs for the manufacturing orders to be recovered.
+This parameter overrides any settings specified for the /rst and /ret recovery switches.

+Example: /uidlist=MOKey#1, MOKey#2

+### `/uobev` (DeltaV SQL 9.3+ only)

+(Optional) Directs the interface to use the original batch event view.
+By default the interface queries 17 tables to retrieve data for batch-associated events.
+Note that this view does not provide explicit [Descript], [Pval] and [EU] fields.
+Instead the [Descript] field combines data from all three fields.
+This option is provided for backward compatibility.

 <!-- Default settings for batch interfaces: